yhwkorea/compact-SQIsign/README.md

 # compact-SQIsign

-A C implementation of SQIsign with the lattice-reduction (MLLL / ML2) ideal arithmetic replacing Hermite Normal Form, allowing the multi-precision integer width to shrink from the upstream `{110, 168, 222}` limbs (KLKL25 baseline) to the paper's `{28, 43, 56}` limbs at NIST levels I / III / V.
+A fixed-precision C implementation of SQIsign with the algorithms in the paper "Compact Quaternion Algorithms for SQIsign", allowing the precision width to shrink from the upstream `{110, 168, 222}` limbs (https://github.com/munsanwon2/SQIsign-Fixed-Precision) to the paper's `{28, 43, 56}` limbs at NIST levels I / III / V.

 The `IBZ_LIMBS_lvl{1,3,5}` defaults in